Term Life Insurance FAQs

 • What is term life insurance?

 Term life insurance covers you for an amount of time (term) you choose such as 10, 15, or 20 years.
-You pay a set dollar amount (the premium) monthly, semi-annually, or annually throughout the duration of the policy term.
-In the event you should pass and no longer be there for those you love, the term policy pays your beneficiaries the face value or amount of your policy (coverage amount).
+You pay a set dollar amount (the premium) monthly, semiannually, or annually throughout the duration of the policy term.
+In the event you pass and are no longer there for those you love, the term policy pays your beneficiaries the face value or amount of your policy (coverage amount).

 • Is term life insurance right for me?